KDE/digikam-doc/image_editor/enhancement_tools.rst

         The Image Editor G'MIC-Qt Tool Running the Degradations/Chromatic-Aberrations Filter

-    - **Details**: this filters collection enhance the details in your photos with an armada of multi-scale enhancement algorithms to bring out details and colors of different sizes in photos.
+    - **Details**: this filter collection enhances the details in your photos with an armada of multi-scale enhancement algorithms to bring out details and colors of different sizes in photos.

     .. figure:: images/editor_gmicqt_details_mighty.webp
         :alt: